AI Practitioner

 What to do next

-- ✓ Practice the Human-AI Sandwich: frame the problem yourself first, let AI generate, then evaluate critically — never outsource the first or last step
+- ✓ Practice the Human-AI Sandwich: frame the problem yourself first, let AI generate as a thinking partner, and then rigorously evaluate, edit, and fact-check the output

 Recommended guides